-Fugitive ex-Catalan leader held by police in Germany
+Germany arrests fugitive ex-Catalan leader Puigdemont

 - NRA host taunts Parkland teens: 'No one would know your names' if classmates were still alive

-Arrest warrants have also been issued for five other Catalan separatists.
+A Spanish Supreme Court judge reactivated an international arrest warrant for Puigdemont on Friday when he was visiting Finland.
+Arrest warrants have also been issued for five other fugitive Catalan separatists.

+Spain was plunged into its worst political crisis in three decades when Puigdemont’s government flouted a court ban and held an ad-hoc referendum on independence for the northeastern region in October.

+The Catalan parliament’s subsequent declaration of independence received no international recognition and provoked a takeover by Spanish authorities that they say won’t be lifted until a new government that respects the Constitution is in place.

+Separatists in Catalonia are currently trying to elect a leader for the regional government before a two-month time limit is up and new elections are called.

+Aritz Parra in Madrid and Kirsten Grieshaber in Berlin contributed to this report.

-This story corrects that Puigdemont was entering Germany, not Denmark
+This story corrects that Puigdemont was entering Germany, not Denmark.